usdot-jpo-ode/jpo-deduplicator/README.md

 ### OdeTimJson
 - Two messages within a 1 hour time window
 - Two messages have the same packet ID
+- Two message have the same msgCnt value

 ### OdeBsmJson
 - Two messages within the defined time threshold defined by the `odeBsmMaximumTimeDelta` value in application.yaml